asiqur-rahman/Bangladesh-NID-OCR-System/README.md

 - Image preprocessing with **OpenCV**
 - Supports **Bangla and English** text
 - Async and high performance
-- Easily integrable into .NET or Python backend
+- Easily integrable into Python backend

 ---